somthn0somthn/fusogen-xion-inter/README.md

 # If there is an Error message, you may need to manually kill other conflicting instances of hermes.

-ps aus | grep hermes
+ps aux | grep hermes
 kill <hermes pid>

 # Verify channels